trannammai/MySQL-in-Docker/README.md

-# Before going further, please pull the repo from my github account to your Docker developing environment.

 # Creating a MySQL database in docker container environement
 1. Open the terminal Execute the docker-compose.yml file by running the following script. <br>